ALTIBASE/Documents/PatchNotes/Altibase_7.3/eng/Altibase_7_3_0_2_1_Patch_Notes.md

 -   **module** : mm
 -   **Category** : Enhancement
 -   **Reproducibility** : Rare
 -   **Description** : Fixed an issue where the **Last Query** field could be logged as **"(null)"** when a statement had already been freed before a UTrans Timeout occurred.
-The last executed SQL statement is now recorded in the log to improve troubleshooting and root cause analysis.
+The last executed SQL statement is now recorded in the log when a Utrans Timeout occurs.

 ### BUG-52261<a name=bug-52261></a> Fixed Timeout Issue When Concurrently Executing UPDATE Statements Containing EMPTY_CLOB() or EMPTY_BLOB() in oraAdapter